 1. If you can’t even do one rep (like a pull up), then do negative/eccentrics!

 Working on the negative/eccentric phase of an exercise is a great way to start tinkering with a new exercise that is out of reach.
 The eccentric phase is the part where the muscles are lengthening rather than shortening.
 It is often the part where you are lowering yourself down.
-So in the case of a pull up, the pulling up part is the concentric phase.
+So in the case of a pull up, the actual pulling up part is the concentric phase.
 When you get your chin over the bar and hold it there for a moment, that’s the isometric phase.
-And when you start lowering yourself down, that’s the eccentric/negative movement.
+And when you lower yourself down, that’s the eccentric/negative movement.
 (More info here: The Three Phases of Movement)

-The eccentric portion engages the same muscles as the concentric and is easier so you could use them to eventually do the full movement.
+The eccentric portion engages the same muscles as the concentric and is easier so you could so you could do negatives to eventually do the full movement.
 Basically if you can’t lift a specific weight, you might be able to hold it and if you can’t hold it, then you may at least be able to lower it under control.
 The reason for this is because you are able to generate far more tension during eccentric contractions and skeletal muscles are much more resistant to lengthening.

 When I first started doing Dragon Flags, I could only lower myself down but I couldn’t raise my self back up.
 Not to worry.
 I just kept doing negative reps!